Sedaghatjoo/fully-dispersed-Haar-like-filter-FER/README.md

 <img src="images/linear.png" alt="Centered Image" style="display: block; margin: auto;" width="800">
 <img src="images/quadratic.png" alt="Centered Image" style="display: block; margin: auto;" width="800">

 for linear and quadratic SVM, respectively.
+One can see the accuracy of the classification is nearly 95% when quadratic SVM is applied.

 ## Contribution Guidelines
 We welcome contributions to improve the algorithm, code, or documentation.
 If you'd like to contribute, please: